Export Control

 High Performance Computing is a dual-use good

-Supercomputers are defined as dual-use goods, as they can be used for both civil and military purposes.
-Their export and any “technical assistance” through their use are principally subject to export control laws, specifically the German foreign trade law (Deutschen Außenwirtschaftsrechts) and the EU regulation No. 2021/821 (that governs the export control of dual-use goods).
+Supercomputers are classified as dual-use goods, indicating their potential for application in both civilian and military contexts.
+The exportation of goods and the provision of “technical assistance” through their use are subject to export control laws, specifically the German Foreign Trade Law (Deutschen Außenwirtschaftsrechts) and the EU regulation No. 2021/821, which governs the export control of dual-use goods.

 In addition, there are embargo sanctions against specific countries or persons.